Well, here we go again.

 - Lavina P. McHENRY.
 On 17 August 1896, Lyon County, Kansas.
-Lavina could be one of his wives.
+Lavina could have been one of his wives.

 - Eva FOLENSBEE.
 Circa 1901, probably Kansas.
-Eva appears to be his last wife.
+Eva appears to have been his last wife.

 From the newspaper articles, it looks like some of his motivation was money.
-Regarding children, he had two known sons with Mary Lavinia HOUSEMAN, one daughter with Mary A COTTER (my 2nd great grandmother), and four sons with his last known wife, Eva FOLENSBEE.
+Regarding children, he had two sons with Mary Lavinia HOUSEMAN, one daughter with Mary A COTTER (my 2nd great grandmother), and four sons with Eva FOLENSBEE.